Positive Representations of Split Real Simply-laced Quantum Groups: Proof of commutation relations

 \section{Proof of commutation relations}

-In order to prove the commutation relations, we just need to pick a reduced expression for $w_0$ such that the action is simple enough for us to check the relations, since Theorem \ref{trans} says that the commutation relations do not depend on the choice of reduced expression of $w_0$.
+In order to prove the commutation relations, we just need to pick a reduced word $\bii$ such that the action is simple enough for us to check the relations, since by Theorem \ref{trans} the commutation relations are preserved under conjugation of a unitary transformation $\Phi$ associated with different choice of reduced words.
+Again let $N=l(w_0)$ be the length of $\bii$.